 “It’s going to be so tempting to charge more than you typically spend,” says Jacob Serfas, senior financial strategist with O’Dell Winkfield Roseman Shipp in Baltimore, “so you need to have a plan to pay it off.”

 Consumer and money-saving expert Andrea Woroch suggests creating a Prime Day shopping list to cut your risk of overspending.

-“It’s easy to fall into the trap of overbuying and and ending up with items you don’t really need during sales events such as Prime Day,” she says.
-“The limited time creates a sense of urgency, and the number of deals can overwhelm people and lead them to make bad buying decisions.”
+“It’s easy to fall into the trap of overbuying and ending up with items you don’t really need during sales events such as Prime Day,” she says.
+“The limited-time creates a sense of urgency, and the number of deals can overwhelm people and lead them to make bad buying decisions.”

 If you planned for Prime Day with an eye for deals on things you need and purchases you can pay off when the credit card bill arrives, great.
 If you can save even more on your purchases by paying with your rewards credit cards, even better.